HMS Inspector (1782): Royal Navy

 Commander Bryer died on 23 October 1794.
 Commander John Cooke replaced him in command of Inspector.

 On 7 April 1795 Inspector captured the sloop Harriet.

 Then in June 1795 Commander Robert Otway replaced Cooke.
 He paid off Inspector in December 1795.

 In September 1796 Commander Charles Lock commissioned Inspector for the North Sea.

-In May-June 1797 Inspector was caught up in the Spithead and Nore mutinies, with her crew taking Lock hostage.
+In May–June 1797 Inspector was caught up in the Spithead and Nore mutinies, with her crew taking Lock hostage.
 She was at Yarmouth as part of Admiral Duncan's North Sea squadron when her crew mutinied on 30 May.
 They sailed her to the Nore to join the mutineers there.
 The mutiny aboard Inspector followed the foiling of an earlier plot on the Humber on 25 May with the mutineers intending to sail her to France.
 Lock had the four ringleaders confined aboard HMS Nonsuch.
-At the Nore Inspector's mutineers there stated that the were holding Lock hostage for the four arrested men.
+At the Nore Inspector's mutineers there stated that they were holding Lock hostage for the four arrested men.
 Between 3 and 11 June, Inspector was one of the four naval vessels that blockaded the Thames.
 Lock was escorted off Inspector on 13 June; the mutiny on Inspector ended the next day.
 Eventually, all the mutineers aboard Inspector were pardoned, but they and many others of the crew were transferred to other vessels.

 In the summer of 1799 the Admiralty ordered Inspector to convoy the merchant ships assembled at the Nore bound for Archangel to the 54 deg. latitude.
 She was to call at the Humber and some similar ports to gather the vessels there too.